jgoneil/Checkers/docs/DesignDoc.md

 This project focuses on the design, development, and maintenance of Software Applications.
 In order to do this, an online version of the popular board game checkers was created.
 For this application, players are required to sign into the system and then can select an opponent from a lobby of players for a match.
 When a match starts, the game is played using the American rules with the red player going first.
-Players can forefit the game at any point along with signout from the system at any point.
+Players can forfeit the game at any point along with signout from the system at any point.

 ### Purpose
 The purpose of this project is to allow users to play the game of checkers against one another over the internet.
 The game is focused on being accessible for anyone who has internet and would like to play the game.
 The goals of the project is to allow players to sign into the game and select another user to play against from the lobby of players.
 Their new goal is to now play the game following the American Rules and hopefully win against their opponent.
-The user may also elect to log out or forfiet the game at any point.
+The user may also elect to logout or forfeit the game at any point.

 ### Glossary and Acronyms